f5devcentral/bigip_automation_examples/bigip/workflow-guides/application-delivery-security/workload/BIG-IP_HA_configurations.rst

 -------------------------------
 1. Couple of Standalone BIG-IPs should be available.

-2. Couple of IP Address to connect both the BIG-IP.
+2. Couple of IP Addresses to connect both the BIG-IP.

+3. Names of the VLAN configs for the both the BIG-IP should match.

 Steps to bring up BIG-IP in HA mode
 -------------------------------